Fortive

-Fortive is an American industrial technology conglomerate company headquartered in Everett, Washington.
+Fortive Corporation is an American industrial technology conglomerate company headquartered in Everett, Washington.
+The company specializes in providing essential technologies for connected workflow solutions; designing, developing, manufacturing and distributing professional and engineered products, software and services.
+Their products and services are split into three strategic segments; Intelligent Operating Solutions, Precision Technologies, and Advanced Healthcare Solutions.
+As of December 2022, Fortive has over 18,000 employees in 60 countries worldwide.

 Fortive was spun off from Danaher in July 2016.
-Mitchell Rales and Steven M. Rales, Danaher's founders, retained board seats with Fortive after the separation.
+Brothers Steven and Mitchell Rales, Danaher's founders, retained board seats with Fortive after the separation.
 At the point of its independent incorporation, Fortive immediately became a component of the S&P 500.
-In 2016, Fortive controlled over 20 businesses in the areas of field instrumentation, transportation, sensing, product realization, automation, and franchise distribution.
 Later the transportation, automation and franchise distribution businesses would be spun off.
 In 2018 and 2019, Fortune named Fortive as a Future 50 company.
-In 2020, Fortune named Fortive one of the world's most admired companies along with other major tech companies like Apple, Amazon, and Microsoft.
-2020 also marked the third year in a row Fortive has been named to the Fortune 500.
+In 2020, Fortune named Fortive one of the world's most admired companies.

 Acquisitions

 2016

-In September 2016, Fluke acquired eMaint, a CMMS IIoT system.
-In October 2016, Gilbarco Veeder-Root purchased Global Transportation Technologies (GTT), a provider in traffic management.
-These marked two early moves by Fortive subsidiaries in pursuit of Fortive's vision of building on their legacy heavy asset manufacturing businesses with software-enabled workflow technologies.
+In September 2016, Fortive subsidiary Fluke, which specializes in electronic test equipment, acquired eMaint, a CMMS IIoT system.
+In October 2016, another subsidiary Gilbarco Veeder-Root which specializes in industrial sales software, purchased Global Transportation Technologies (GTT), a provider in traffic management.

 2017

 In July 2017, Fortive acquired Pittsburgh-based Industrial Scientific, which manufactures gas detection products.
-Over time, Fortive would establish their second quarters in the Industrial Scientific building.
-Currently, many of their data science and analytics team sit here.
+Fortive established their second quarters in the Industrial Scientific building housing many of their data science and analytics teams.

 In September 2017, Fortive purchased Landauer for $770 million.
 Landauer is a provider of subscription-based technical and analytical services to determine occupational and environmental radiation exposure, as well as a domestic provider of outsourced medical physics services.
 They are headquartered in Glenwood, Illinois.

 Fortive subsidiary Gilbarco Veeder Root acquired Orpak Systems, which delivers technologies to oil companies and commercial fleets.